Time exists only when heat exchanges. Heat exchanges only when particles interact with each other. Really? Read on.

 Imagine a pendulum that swings back and forth and imagine it swings with no heat exchanges what-so-ever.
 Since there cannot be any friction â€” that generates heat â€” the pendulum will swing forever.
 It is impossible for you to know the passing of the time by observing those swings.
 Are they forward or backward?
 I could have been playing the movie in reverse and you would not have any way to figure out.
 Time, therefore, does not â€œflowâ€ without heat exchange.

 How would heat exchange then?
 Only by particles interacting with one another.
 When a particle of a higher energy collides into another with lower one, part of the energy passes from one to the other.
 The temperature of one increases and the other decreases.
 Heat exchanges, and time passes.

 This explains energy and time.
-With a bit stretch, by creating yet another kind of particle, it also explains gravity.
-This is now the grand unification: a theory that explains everything: mechanics, thermodynamics, electromagnetism, general relativity, quantum mechanics, and gravity.
+With a bit of a stretch, by creating yet another kind of particle, it also explains gravity.
+This is now the grand unification theory that explains everything: mechanics, thermodynamics, electromagnetism, general relativity, quantum mechanics, and gravity.
 After that, chemistry, geology, biology.
 Yep, everything under one theory.